Bottema's theorem

-Bottema's theorem is a theorem in plane geometry by the Dutch mathematician Oene Bottema (Groningen, 1901–1992).
+Bottema's theorem is a theorem in plane geometry that is linked to the Dutch mathematician Oene Bottema (Groningen, 1901–1992).

+As Bottema points out himself, the theorem was known before he published the simple proof.
+The theorem is, for example, stated in the popular science book "One, Two, Three...
+Infinity" by theoretical physicist George Gamow.

 The theorem can be stated as follows: in any given triangle $ABC$, construct squares on any two adjacent sides, for example $AC$ and $BC$.
 The midpoint of the line segment that connects the vertices of the squares opposite the common vertex, $C$, of the two sides of the triangle is independent of the location of $C$.

 The theorem is true when the squares are constructed in one of the following ways: